Skip to content

 Application execution

-The available endpoints are displayed on the right side of the workload view.
+You can run the application in any queue with GPU.
+The endpoints appear on the right side of the workload view.

-Use the secret key to log in JupyterLab.
+Use the secret key to log in to JupyterLab.

 SSH

-• Copy shell command and execute it in a terminal.
+3. Copy the shell command and run it in your terminal.

-• Use the password provided in the window.
+4. Use the password shown in the window.